iabhishekkr/Online-Code-Editor-using-React---React-Project---wxbygat7bq3o/README.md

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## About
+ 1. There are two panes in this code editor- One where the code is run (upper half of the app that contains the three code containers) and the other where the output is displayed (lower half ‘result’ code window)
+ 2. To render a web page within another web page an iframe element is used
+ 3. It is recommended to use the codemirror package for this component so that you can have controlled usage for the code editor which will then help in controlling your input/output values and event handlers.
+So, import the code-editor (Controlled) component from the react-codemirror2 package
+ 4. A cutom hook "useLocalStorage" is used to keep the data stored in local storage
+ 5. Site is deployed using Netlify

 ## Available Scripts

 In the project directory, you can run: